Bytestorm5/AbyssServer3/README.md

 ![image](https://user-images.githubusercontent.com/31070777/206109824-6405eb26-698c-4c8e-8616-ed559645f1a0.png)

-Move the mods in the `mods` folder into your `.minecraft/mods` folder _(on windows this is located at `%appdata%/.minecraft`- you can copy/paste that into your file explorer path)_
+ - Move the mods in the `mods` folder into your `.minecraft/mods` folder _(on windows this is located at `%appdata%/.minecraft`- you can copy/paste that into your file explorer path)_
 If there are already mods in the mods folder, take them out

-If the preset includes a resourcepack, copy the files in the `resourcepacks` folder into your `.minecraft/resourcepacks` folder:
+ - - If the preset includes a resourcepack, copy the files in the `resourcepacks` folder into your `.minecraft/resourcepacks` folder:

+ - For the new forge installation, it's reccomended to set the JVM arguments to the following:
+ `-XX:+UseG1GC -Xmx6G -Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M`

+ This will give the game 6GB of RAM and gives it better Garbage Collection parameters than the default.
+If you understood what that meant do not ask me to explain why because I do not know I copied this from a reddit thread and it works